KilledByAPixel/LittleJS/FAQ.md

 If you are seeing a blank screen, first try opening the dev tools console (F12 in most browsers).
 This will show you any errors that occur and allows stepping through code to help debug.
 A common issue is the image data failing to load with a message like "The image element contains cross-origin data, and may not be loaded."
-This is likely because the game was loaded directly without first setting up a local web server.
+This is probably because the game was loaded directly without using a web server.

 ### Do I need a local server to run LittleJS games, and how do I set one up?

 Yes, this is a necessary step because web browsers just have protection from loading local files which includes images.
 So any JavaScript projects that load images like games must be opened from a local web server.
-Don't panic though, it's easy to fix!
+Don't panic though, it's very easy to fix!

 If you are using [Visual Studio Code](https://code.visualstudio.com/) there is a [Live Preview Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) that will handle this for you automatically.

 Another option is to setup a simple local web server like [http-server](https://www.npmjs.com/package/http-server) via npm.

-### What browsers are supported by LittleJS?

-LittleJS has been tested and is fully supported in all modern web browsers including Chrome, Firefox, Safari, Opera, and Edge.

 ---